* This is the Consumer Version. *

 When tooth decay advances far enough to permanently harm the pulp, the only way to eliminate pain is to remove the pulp by root canal (endodontic) treatment or tooth removal (extraction).

 If a tooth is extracted, it should be evaluated for replacement as soon as possible.
 Otherwise, neighboring teeth may change position and alter the person’s bite.
-There are many options for replacement of extracted teeth (see Dental Appliances).
+There are many options for replacement of extracted teeth (see page Dental Appliances).